Enlightened creatives–Use these mindful writing exercises to boost your mind.

 - Transcribe your own mind

-This technique is similar to stream of consciousness writing but with some important differences.
+This us one of the most enlightening mindful writing exercises.
+It is similar to stream of consciousness writing but with some important differences.

 The gist of it is to transcribe whatever runs through the mind.
 Not only do we write our thoughts, we write the quality of the thoughts, the loudness, the feelings of the thoughts, everything.